kpi-zone/SORA/README.md

 # Vero

-Vero is a modern, open-source analytics stack designed to help small and mid-sized organizations work data-driven — without relying on opaque third-party SaaS platforms or complex enterprise BI tools.
+Vero is a modern, open-source analytics stack designed to help organizations work data-driven — without relying on opaque third-party SaaS platforms or complex enterprise BI tools.

 It brings together best-in-class open technologies in a modular architecture, enabling you to **ingest, model, visualize, and query data — both with dashboards and natural language**.